 Here’s how:

-- Place the shaped cookie dough on a large baking sheet lined with wax or parchment paper
+- Scoop the cookie dough into rounded tablespoons, place on a large baking sheet lined with wax or parchment paper.

-- Freeze the dough balls for 2 hours
+- Freeze the dough balls for two hours.

-- When you’re ready to eat a few, just remove cookies from the container and let them sit at room temperature for about 10 minutes, then bake as directed.
+- When you’re ready to bake, remove desired amount of cookies from container and let them sit at room temperature for about 10 minutes, then bake as directed.

 Tips for Success